-Thingvellir National Park (the Icelandic spelling is Þingvellir) is the first stop along the Golden Circle route.
-This area is known as the Mid-Atlantic Ridge and is where the North American and Eurasian tectonic plates meet and separate.
-The plates are being pushed apart by volcanic eruptions at a rate of about 2 centimeters per year.
+Thingvellir National Park (the Icelandic spelling is Þingvellir) is the first stop along Iceland’s Golden Circle route.
+This area is known as the Mid-Atlantic Ridge.
+It is where the North American and Eurasian tectonic plates meet and separate.
+The volcanic eruptions are pushing the plates at a rate of about two centimeters per year.
 And this spot is the only place in the world where you can actually see the rift above sea level.

 Geysir Geothermal Area